War on Terror (game): Digital

 On 25 November 2011, despite previously claiming the task was impossible, TerrorBull Games released their first video game, an iOS version of War on Terror on the Apple iTunes Store.
 There was initial speculation that it might get banned, but as of May 2014 the game was still available.
 However, as of June 2020 the game is now unavailable.

 Reception

 Business

 Several major game and toy fairs, as well as several retailers, refused to stock this product.
 The justification in all cases is some variation on the claim that the topic is highly inflammatory and may be offensive to some.

 Police

 In August 2008, a copy of the game was seized by the British Kent Police because the balaclava included in the box "could be used to conceal someone's identity or could be used in the course of a criminal act".

+Media

 The IT Crowd

 War on Terror formed part of Roy and Moss's office set dressing since series 2 of the British sitcom The IT Crowd (on top of the shelves behind Moss's desk).
 Roy and Moss are seen playing the game briefly in series 2.
 The show's creator, Graham Linehan, is a keen gamer and an open supporter of War on Terror.